 Pursuant to these conclusions, the chief engineer closed the McPherson IGUCA to further groundwater appropriations except for domestic and any use authorized by temporary permit granted under the authority of K.S.A.
-82a-727.
+82a-727 on March 28,1980.
 Also, the order stated that flow meters shall be installed on all existing water wells except for domestic and temporary wells.
 Finally, the order prescribed annual review of all water use and static water level information by the GMD #2 board of directors, and if further information or data warrants, GMD #2 may request a rehearing on the McPherson IGUCA.
+The 1980 order was amended on October 14, 2013 to allow the use of multi-year flex accounts (MYFAs) within the IGUCA with an effective date of March 15, 2012.